Real Estate Notes 101

 Notes are all around us, and chances are you already use them every day.
 All sorts of debt and credit agreements use notes, including car finance, student debt, personal loans… even dollar dills are a form of note.

-In short, a note is simply an IOU – an agreement between a borrower and lender.
-Real Estate notes – also known as promissory notes, mortgage notes, or just notes – are effectively IOUs that use a piece of real estate as collateral for the loan.
+In short, a note is simply an IOU – an agreement between a borrower and lender where the borrower agree to repay the lender under the terms laid out in the note.
+Real Estate notes in particular are IOUs that use a piece of real estate as collateral for the loan.

 There are, in fact, two parts to every real estate note: a promissory note and a lien.
-The note is a contract between borrower and lender and contains the terms of the loan.
-The lien (usually a mortgage deed or deed of trust) is a separate instrument recorded in the county land records against the title to a piece of real estate.
-The lien must be settled if the loan is foreclosed.
+The promissory note contains the terms of the loan.
+The lien (usually a mortgage deed or deed of trust) is a separate instrument that is recorded in the county land records against the title to a piece of real estate.

 The Promissory Note